Scuba Diving In Raja Ampat Indonesia

 28°C - 30°C (82°F - 86°F)

-The prime diving season in Raja Ampat runs from October to April.
+The prime diving season scuba diving in Raja Ampat runs from October to April.
 During these months, the Northwest Monsoon brings dry weather and calm seas, making it the ideal time for liveaboards to navigate the entire archipelago.
 This is also the peak time for Manta Ray encounters, as plankton blooms attract these giants to cleaning stations.

-From May to September, the Southeast Monsoon brings wind and rain, particularly to the southern regions like Misool.
+The Southeast Monsoon brings wind and rain, particularly to the southern regions like Misool.
 While many resorts in the central region stay open year-round, many liveaboards move to the Komodo region during this time.
 For those who don’t mind a bit of rain, June and July can offer incredible visibility and fewer crowds in the North.

 Is It Suitable for Beginners?